sspacecadett/sspacecadett/README.md

 # sul

-currently studying database and gis scripting in python
+currently studying data manipulation and gis scripting in python

 ***